1. Output information

 (Coherence is the degree to which data that are derived from different sources or methods, but refer to the same topic, are similar.
 Comparability is the degree to which data can be compared over time and domain, for example, geographic level.)

-R&D expenditure by the UK government is one Office for National Statistics (ONS)s publication that relates to R&D expenditure, which we publish annually.
+Research and development expenditure by the UK government (GovERD) is one of our three publications that relate to R&D expenditure, which we publish annually.
 The others are:

-The main impact on the comparability of the R&D expenditure by the UK government data over time is the change of responsibilities within government departments, which can occur after a change of government, or the introduction of new or changed policies.
 Responsibility for R&D expenditure on specific projects can transfer between different departments, which can impact historical comparisons.
-Detailed notes on these changes are included in the data table footnotes in the publications.
+Detailed notes on these changes are included in the notes tab within the published datasets.

-Caution should therefore be taken when examining departmental time series especially where there has been machinery of government changes.
+Caution should therefore be taken when examining departmental time series especially where there have been MoG changes.

 Accessibility and clarity

-(Accessibility is the ease with which users are able to access the data, also reflecting the format in which the data are available and the availability of supporting information.
-Clarity refers to the quality and sufficiency of the release details, illustrations and accompanying advice.)
+(Accessibility is the ease with which users can access the data, also reflecting the format in which the data are available and the availability of supporting information.
+Clarity refers to the quality and sufficiency of the release details, illustrations, and accompanying advice.)

 For information regarding conditions of access to data, please refer to these links: